SAP/openui5-docs/docs/Creating_a_Descriptor_File_for_Existing_Apps_3a9baba.md

 -   OData service works as before

--   Mock data works as before
+-   Mock data for OData V2 mock server works as before

 -   Title, icons in SAP Fiori launchpad work as before